omegak911/TrackYoScore/README.md

 8) if you like it, star this repo =)

+APPLICATION GOAL:
-Goal: To create a platform that allows players to track game scores with friends and a sense of achievement via leveling
+To create a platform that allows players to track game scores with friends and a sense of achievement via leveling

+FEATURES
 Completed Features (MVP)
 Login and security
 - Persistent login